TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 A reference in the scope graph must resolve to a declaration.
 This is specified with a resolution constraint.
 Usually the right hand side of the constraint is a variable that will get the value of the declaration that the reference refers to.
 In the following example, we capture the declaration in the variable `d`.
-Note that `d` is really a *meta-variable*, that is, it is a variable in the rule, not a variable in MiniJava.
+Note that `d` here is a *meta-variable*, that is, it is a variable in the rule, not a variable in MiniJava.

 ```
 rules